John Symank: College career

 After graduating from high school, Symank attended Arlington State Junior College in Arlington, Texas, and played for the Arlington Rebels football team under coach Chena Gilstrap in 1953 and 1954.
-Symank enrolled in the college's Reserve Officer Training Corps (ROTC) unit to fulfill his military obligation and remained an active ROTC member throughout his college career.
+Symank enrolled in the college's Reserve Officers' Training Corps (ROTC) unit to fulfill his military obligation and remained an active ROTC member throughout his college career.

 Symank accepted an athletic scholarship to transfer to the University of Florida in Gainesville, Florida, where he played for coach Bob Woodruff's Florida Gators football team in 1955 and 1956.
 Woodruff later ranked Symank as one of the five best defensive backs to play for the Gators during the 1950s, and one of the ten best offensive backs of the decade.

 While he was a Gator, he earned two varsity letters in both football and track, and became a captain in the university's ROTC unit.
 Symank graduated from Florida with a bachelor's degree in business administration in 1957, and was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."